 The narrative of the original Rage was a weak link next to its great graphics and brutal combat.
 Its twists were predictable and the lore contextualising the world felt derivative.
 This time we are hoping for a stronger story with original and engrossing moments, and it certainly looks like we have that.

-In Rage 2, 80% of Earth’s population has been decimated by an asteroid and needless to say, things aren’t looking to rosy as vicious gangs stalk the open road and the mysterious Authority look to stake their claim to power amid the chaos.
+In Rage 2, 80% of Earth’s population has been decimated by an asteroid and, needless to say, things aren’t looking rosy as vicious gangs stalk the open road and the mysterious Authority looks to stake its claim to power amid the chaos.
+That said, this world is in better shape this time now that the ecopods have rained down from space, drilling into the ground and purifying the water.
+This allows greenery to grow and explains the richer colour palette Rage 2 showcases.